MilaniFrancesco7/Scuola/CoronauVirus/Inglese networking.md

 Transmission from all nodes is halted, and each node waits a random length of time before trying to resend its message.
 The process repeats itself until one of the nodes sends its message without encountering another node message.

 In the Ethernet access method, all nodes on network operate like a conversation between **polite** people.
 When people meet and begin talking at the same time, one must wait until the other has finished.
-This happens very **quickly** as Ethernet LANs transmit **statements** at 2GB per second.
-The protocol **informs** that all computers must sense the bus at all times.
+This happens very **quickly** as Ethernet LANs transmit **informations** at 2GB per second.
+The protocol **states** that all computers must sense the bus at all times.
 When a computer wants to send data or a message, it can do it **immediately** only if cannot **detect** any data on the bus.
 If there are other data being transmitted, then the node has to try later.
 Sometimes two or more computers start transmitting **simultaneously**.
 If this happens, we say that a **collision** occurs.
 All the transmitting computers will receive a "busy line" signal and will have to stop sending data and try again after a random **length** of time.
 If a network is **heavily** loaded, there will be many collisions.
 As a consequence, the network **performance** will deteriorate.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTM1NDIyNTAxNiwtMTAyNjA1Mjg0OCw5OT
+eyJoaXN0b3J5IjpbLTIxNDA3MzM1MDcsMTM1NDIyNTAxNiwtMT
-E4Nzc0MzQsMTE5NTQ3Mzc1LDczODcxODA2MywtMjA5NzcyOTQ3
+AyNjA1Mjg0OCw5OTE4Nzc0MzQsMTE5NTQ3Mzc1LDczODcxODA2
-NSw2MzU4OTMyMjcsMTIxNTA4MDU2MF19
+MywtMjA5NzcyOTQ3NSw2MzU4OTMyMjcsMTIxNTA4MDU2MF19
 -->